cameronfabbri/Compute-Features/README.md

 defined in the `nets/` directory.
 Still working on that.
 # Pre-trained Models

-You can download all models [here](https://drive.google.com/file/d/13pyno-mdbazKs0o4N_Pk8ArDtk1RcE-U/view?usp=sharing)
+You can download all models [here](https://drive.google.com/file/d/13pyno-mdbazKs0o4N_Pk8ArDtk1RcE-U/view?usp=sharing).
+Otherwise links for individual models can be found below.

 These CNNs have been trained on the [ILSVRC-2012-CLS](http://www.image-net.org/challenges/LSVRC/2012/) image classification dataset.